Statement of Compliance with the QCA Corporate Governance Code

 Our customers and partners are key to the Group’s success.
 The sales and delivery teams obtain feedback from customers regarding current products, product requirements and customer service through regular interactions with customers mainly comprising both face to face meetings and online discussions where travel is not possible.

-Our Environmental policy and Health and Safety Management policy (see page 22), provides information on the Group’s approach to the environment.
+Our Environmental policy and Health and Safety Management policy (see page 27 of the FY2024 Annual Report), provides information on the Group’s approach to the environment.
 The Group was awarded accreditation for the ISO14001, ISO9001 (2015) and ISO27001 standards in 2019 and has passed all audits for these accreditations since.
+These accreditations are updated as standards are replaced with new ones.

 CyanConnode fully abides by the Modern Slavery Act 2015.